JazzyKitsune/sleepycanine-website/README.md

 # The Sleepy Canines Personal Website
-This is the source for our personal website at https://sleepycanine.me/ Massively work in progress atm
+Source for our personal website at https://sleepycanine.me/

 # Pluralkit System Display
 https://sleepycanine.me/about